khanhgdao/AI_Game_Playing/README.md

-# AI_Game_Playing
+# AI Game Playing
-Implemented AI Agent to play in a two-player isolation game
+Implemented AI Agent to play in a two-player isolation game.
+Algorithms used: Iterative Alphabeta pruning.